v2.0 - npm install -g @markdownai/core

 MarkdownAI was designed with AI-native workflows in mind.
 Every feature is built to serve both humans reading rendered output and AI tools consuming live document context.
 There are three distinct integration points.

 Run mai serve to start an MCP server.
 Claude, Cursor, and any MCP-compatible tool can query documents, execute directives, navigate phases, and get live data - without reading raw source files.
-The 9 exposed tools cover the full document lifecycle: read_file, list_phases, resolve_phase, next_phase, call_macro, get_env, execute_directive, get_constraints, and invalidate_cache.
+The exposed tools cover the full document lifecycle: read_file, list_phases, resolve_phase, next_phase, call_macro, get_env, execute_directive, get_constraints, invalidate_cache, available_directives, and the v2 get_session_state for cross-phase state lookup.

 🔌 PreToolUse Hook